anthonyyangdev/harmony-highlighter/README.md

 This extension is now deprecated, and a new updated extension has been made to substitute it.
 All new work will be done in that extension.

-For new features and updates on the Harmony programming language extension, install the HarmonyLang extension, which can be [here](https://marketplace.visualstudio.com/items?itemName=kevinsun-dev-cornell.harmonylang).
+For new features and updates on the Harmony programming language extension, install the HarmonyLang extension, which can be found [here](https://marketplace.visualstudio.com/items?itemName=kevinsun-dev-cornell.harmonylang).

 ## Summary